Center for Ethics and Public Service

 Mission

-Founded in 1996, the Center for Ethics and Public Service is a law school-housed ethics education, experiential skills training, and community engagement program devoted to the values of ethical judgment, professional responsibility, and public service in law and society.
-The Center’s mission is to educate law students to serve their communities as citizen lawyers.
+Founded in 1996, the Center for Ethics and Public Service (CEPS) is a law school-housed ethics education, experiential skills training, and community engagement program devoted to the values of ethical judgment, professional responsibility, and public service in law and society.
+The CEPS mission is to educate law students to serve their communities as citizen lawyers.

 History